severalpens/btc/README.md

 ### Prerequisites
-For the purposes of building this application, knowledge of the protocol is not required.
+Intermediate level javascript and React programming knowledge is required.

 Knowledge of [Smart Contract](https://ethereum.org/en/developers/docs/smart-contracts/) development is advantageous.
 To learn more, visit my [Youtube series](https://youtube.com/playlist?list=PLH7-GRFbhInbZmSubSoaqWz40nfOK0kyH) on the Ethers.js javascript library.

+For the purposes of building this application, knowledge of the protocol is not required.

 ### This App
 This app implements the protocol on the Ethereum blockchain via [Smart Contracts](https://ethereum.org/en/developers/docs/smart-contracts/).
 For simplicity, and cost reasons, transfers will only take place between two testnet networks (Rinkeby & Ropsten).